jolicode/castor/doc/docs/going-further/helpers/llm.md

 > may read the files of the project to answer.
 When the CLI has a read-only
 > mode, Castor uses it so that the model never modifies the project nor runs
 > commands: Claude Code runs without any tool, Codex in its read-only sandbox,
-> OpenCode with its `plan` agent, Gemini CLI and Qwen Code in their `plan`
+> OpenCode and Mistral Vibe with their `plan` agent, Gemini CLI and Qwen Code
-> approval mode.
-The other CLIs keep their own behavior for a non-interactive
+> in their `plan` approval mode.
+The other CLIs keep their own behavior for a
-> run, where the actions requiring an approval are usually denied.
+> non-interactive run, where the actions requiring an approval are usually
+> denied.

 ## Choosing the CLI